mieweb/docs/content/functions/system-administration/security/my-settings.md

 source: 'https://drive.google.com/open?id=1UwP6uQ0B-mjvqXJmv4rPWZRr2-I_YJe2zLA-G7vjgFc'
 wikigdrive: '028c9969b6de1b1821f0b338eb112d2421a13029'
 ---
-Users have the ability to manage specific settings for themselves, for others, or system-wide, depending on their specific security permissions.
-Users may navigate to My Settings in the Control Panel, to begin editing these options.
+Users have the ability to manage specific preference settings for themselves, for others, or system-wide, depending on their specific security permissions.
+Users may navigate to *My Settings* in the Control Panel, to begin editing preferences.

-Changes to any of the My Setting preferences will only affect you, the logged in user, no one else.
-The username you are logged in as will be the only user affected by these preferences.
+Changes to any of the* My Setting* preferences will only affect you, the logged in user, and no one else when you are set in Yourself mode.
+The user you are logged in as will be the only user affected by these preferences.

-Click Control from left sidebar menu.
-Click My Settings tab at top.
+From the *Contro**l* left sidebar menu, find the *My Settings* tab at top.
 Use drop-down arrows next to each field to select/change your preference.
-When done with changes, click Submit Settings box at the top or bottom of the screen.
+When done with changes, click the *Submit** Settings* box at the top or bottom of the screen to save your changes.

 ![](../my-settings.assets/025ce3b3ca6afbacfc7625975bcb82df.png)

 ## Edit Preferences For

-If you have security rights, you can view other user's preference settings and/or edit them.
+If you have security permission, you can view other user's preference settings and/or edit them.
 Alternatively, you can view the System Default settings or you can view specific Security Role Default settings.

 ![](../my-settings.assets/270868e9e5770a7a81bfa13d9f62a8e1.png)